 You can start creating a Gantt Chart by writing down all the tasks of a project.
-You can do this in either simple, table or even in Gantt view.
+You can do this in either List, Table, or Gantt Chart View.

-Continue with assigning people to the tasks and switch to Gantt Chart view.
-Using click & drag on the timeline you can set the start and end date of the task.
+Continue with assigning people to the tasks → Switch to Gantt Chart view.
+Tasks that have a start and end date will be automatically projected on the timeline.
+You can still click & drag on the timeline to draw task durations.
 At this point, the Gantt will look like in the image below:

-We’ve used the “Fit” options that will automatically switch between “Days”, “Weeks”, “Months” or “Years” view in order to display the entire project schedule on one screen
+TIP: We’ve used the “Fit” option that will automatically switch between “Days”, “Weeks”, “Months” or “Years” view in order to display the entire project schedule on one screen.

 Now, there’s only one thing left to do: create dependencies between tasks.
 You can learn more about each dependency type in this article.

-Milestones are added in the Milestones area of the project and based on the set due date, it will be displayed in the Gantt Chart and you can create dependencies between milestones and tasks as well.
+Milestones are added under the project's Milestones area and based on the set due date, they will be displayed as yellow diamonds in the Gantt Chart.
+You can create dependencies between milestones and tasks as well.

 The Gantt Chart is now complete.
 The next step is to monitor progress and adjust the schedule.